SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/standard-reg-questions.md

 ## Phone Options | Label
 Use this section to enable the phone question and change the labels/text associated with the phone question.
 Ask Phone field, if enabled, will prompt registrants to provide a phone number and depending on the setting, prompt the registrant to choose the type of phone and indicate if they want to receive text messages about the event.
 The standard phone question supports home and mobile phone types.
 If more complexity is needed, additional or custom questions can be used.

-**Let’s see how this works**
+**Let's take at how it works**

 We want to ask our registrant to enter their phone number and we want to know the type of number they are entering.
 If they enter a mobile number, we want to get consent to be able to text them.
-We’ll set the standard question field Ask Phone to Ask with type require.
-We add instructional text into the Registrant Receive Texts Label field to enable this checkbox field to capture consent to text.
+We’ll set the standard question field Ask Phone to _Ask with type require_.
+We add instructional text into the Registrant Receive Texts Label field.
+This will enable the checkbox field with the instructional text we entered to capture the registrant's consent.

 Summit Event Setup